sahansamarasinghe001/RestTemplate/README.md

 PUNK API is used as an external source of data :>  https://punkapi.com/documentation/v2

+make sure you clone and configure the project accordingly.
+Simply clicking the below endpoints won't work.

 endpoints :

 http://127.0.0.1:8080/restTemplate/getAllBeers -> this endpoint will return all the data using a rest template